 Get started fishing

-Fishing Wisconsin is an adventure.
-To those who haven't fished before, the task might seem a little daunting.
-We've pulled together some of our best tips to help you get started.
+Fishing in Wisconsin is an adventure.
+If you haven't fished before, it might seem a little daunting.
+We've pulled together some of our best tips and resources to help you get started.

 Fishing Season Dates